kuzzleio/kuzzle/doc/2/guides/getting-started/5-realtime-engine/index.md

 }'
 ```

-Then we are going to create some documents:
+Then we create 10 documents using the [`sdk:execute` command in Kourou](https://github.com/kuzzleio/kourou#kourou-sdkexecute):

 ```bash
 $ kourou sdk:execute --code '